Posted on

 First, electrical appliances are made using valuable materials like gold and copper that can be reused:

-Recycling old kitchen appliances conserves resources, allowing us to reach a circular economy in which new products are made using recycled materials.
+Recycling these items conserves resources, allowing us to reach a circular economy in which new products are made from recycled materials.

-Second, electrical appliances may be made using toxic materials for inner components:
+Second, electrical appliances may contain toxic materials in their inner components:

-When you dispose of your electronics in a landfill, rather than recycling them, toxic substances like lead and mercury can leach into the environment over time… This can lead to dangerous chemicals in our food or drinking water.
+When you chuck electronics in a landfill (rather than recycling them), toxic substances like lead and mercury can leach into the environment over time… This can lead to dangerous chemicals in our food or drinking water.

 While many electrical appliances are tested to make sure they don’t contain high levels of dangerous substances, it is still a best practice to recycle, as toxic materials may remain.